Skip to main content

 5. Safari

-The best way to prevent kidney stones is to make sure you drink plenty of water each day.
-This helps you avoid becoming dehydrated.
+The best way to prevent kidney stones is to drink enough water each day.
+This reduces your risk of dehydration.

-• drink water, drinks like tea and coffee also count
+• drink water - but drinks such as tea and coffee also count

 • add fresh lemon juice to your water